C-STYR/school_match/README.md

 4. I DID NOT optimize this algorithm for two reasons:

-- optimization is a LONG process, full of benchmarking and incremental change
+- optimization is a LONG process, full of benchmarking and incremental change and using huge datasets
 - optimization introduces significant complexity and makes for poor readability

 ### Design Choices, briefly (I will struggle not to write a novel)

-Validation and normalization are determined by external factors - how tightly coupled the app and source are, whether systems like `tRPC` are in place, etc. I included token functions but they are only a sketch.

-It's hard to see the source data coming from someplace other than a DB in a real-world implementation.
-Validat
+Validation and normalization are determined by external factors - how tightly coupled the app and source are, whether systems like `tRPC` are in place, etc. It's hard to see the source data coming from someplace other than a DB in a real-world implementation.
+As a consequence, I included token functions but they are only a sketch.

+The basic premise of the algorithm is to improve efficiency by creating a hashmap of open roles by location and then filtering against teachers without a location match.
+Although this requires an additional pass through the `teachers` array, I think it makes subsequent handling a bit more straightforward - but this is only a first-step sort of optimization.
+I chose location as the index for no other reason than it appealed to me - it could also have been by subject and grade.
+I would guess that more familiarity with the actual production systems would make that chose more obvious.

+Looping through the teachers array, the teacher's location is checked against the hashmap entry for that location.
+Teachers don't need to be compared against roles in any other location.
+This is a more efficient process because hashmap lookup is very fast, and also obviates the need for 1:1 comparison with all teachers/roles.

+The fast-lookup theme is continue in a choice of Map and Set data structures elsewhere, as well as the improved handling and security these DSs provide over POJOs and arrays.
+But the benefits of this efficiency are almost certainly not ascertainable unless dealing with very large datasets.

+I created unit tests for each function, providing good test coverage.
+I did not create integration tests due to time constraints.
+My testing strategy in production would have also included integration and E2E tests, depending on the existing infra and CI pipeline.